pantheon-systems/documentation/source/content/core-updates.md

 Pantheon maintains core upstream repositories for [WordPress](https://github.com/pantheon-systems/wordpress) and [Drupal](https://github.com/pantheon-systems/drops-7) which act as a parent repository to site repositories.
 Updates made by Pantheon in the core upstream repository, in addition to [updates made by maintainers of Custom Upstreams](/guides/custom-upstream/maintain-custom-upstream), become available downstream as a one-click update.

-You can apply one-click updates to individual sites repositories through:
+You can apply one-click updates to individual site repositories through:

 - Site Dashboard on Pantheon
 - [Terminus](/terminus), or manually from the command line.
 Do not update core using the WordPress Dashboard, Drush, or WP-CLI; you will overwrite your core.
 For additional details, see [Scope of Support](/guides/support).

-## Apply Upstream Updates via the Site Dashboard
+## Apply Upstream Updates via the SitDashboard

-1. Navigate to the **Code** tab in the Site Dashboard on the Dev environment, and then click **Apply Updates**.
+1. Navigate to the **Code** tab in the Site Dashboard on the Dev environment, then click **Apply Updates**.

   ![Screenshot of the Pantheon Site Dashboard, showing the "Apply Updates" button and the "Update Options" dropdown.](../images/dashboard/updates-available.png)

-1. Commit and deploy any SFTP changes and then set the site's **Connection Mode** to **Git**.
+1. Commit and deploy any SFTP changes, then set the site's **Connection Mode** to **Git**.

     - You can't apply upstream updates when the Connection Mode is set to SFTP.